 A letter to the licensee documenting termination of the IMC 0350 process.

-A memorandum to the Director of providing the lessons learned to be considered for incorporation in the next revision to IMC 0350.
+A memorandum to the Director of DRO providing the lessons learned to be considered for incorporation in the next revision to IMC 0350.

 All documents relating to the restart process are to be included in the docket file and, to the extent permitted by Title 10 of the Code of Federal Regulation (10 CFR) section 2.390, made public in accordance with NRC policy.